 How much does it cost?

-The termly cost in September 2021 is £110 + booking fee.
+The termly cost for Spring 2022 is £115.
 Fees help to pay for the cost of music scores, venue hire, concerts, pianist when required, MP3s etc. Please contact me if you have any questions.

 Membership is paid at the start of each term – I’m afraid payment cannot be made weekly as valuable rehearsal time will be taken up taking payments and giving change.
 It also encourages higher attendance, effective rehearsals and better ensemble.
 Please note – there are no refunds on membership fees.
 Please ensure you can commit to the majority of the weekly rehearsals before signing up.
 New members are able to attend a free taster session before they join.